 The Phillies long had been rumored as a possible destination for Harper, since before the slugger even officially became a free agent.
 Philadelphia was coming out of a rebuilding cycle with money to spend and a fanbase hungry to see its club return to glory.

 At times during Harper's long free agency, there were doubts about whether all of those rumors would come to fruition.
-When they finally did -- Harper agreed to a deal with Philly on Thursday afternoon -- the union between the two sides wasn't so surprising by itself.
+When they finally did, the union between the two sides wasn't so surprising by itself.
 The fact that Harper not only set a record for the largest financial commitment in MLB history ($330 million), but also signed on for 13 years without any opt-out clauses, certainly raised some eyebrows, though.
-While opt-outs have become a common feature of contracts for premium free agents, Harper and Philly now are tied together into the 2030s.
+While opt-outs have become a common feature of contracts for premium free agents, Harper and Philly are tied together into the 2030s.

 2018-19: Manny Machado signs with Padres

 Even before the 2018-19 offseason started, we knew it would be defined by the Machado and Harper free-agent sweepstakes.
 After a long winter of waiting, the first winner finally emerged: the Padres, who landed Machado on a record-setting 10-year, $300 million deal.

 That made Machado not just baseball's first $300 million free agent, but the first in the history of the four major North American professional sports -- beating Harper to that feat by about a week.
 The deal could keep the shortstop in San Diego through the 2028 season, putting Machado in position to anchor the team's talented young core for years to come.

 2017-18: Shohei Ohtani signs with Angels